Prize-winning American poet Mark Strand dies in New York

 Strand won the 1999 Pulitzer Prize for poetry for his collection of poems published in a book called Blizzard of One.
 He won numerous other awards and served as the nation's poet laureate in 1990-1991.

-The foundation said Strand used precise language and surreal imagery and that his later works focused on self-examination with "pointed, often urbane wit."
+The foundation said Strand used precise language and surreal imagery and that his later works focussed on self-examination with "pointed, often urbane wit."

 Strand was born in Canada, raised in the United States and Mexico and published his first book, Sleeping with One Eye Open, in 1964, according to the Poetry Foundation.